Northfield Option FAQs

 A student included in the original group may decline to take Northfield Option.
 It will only be possible to include another rising senior if approved from the wait list.

 Can I have a meal plan?

 Students may purchase any of the available meal plans (20 meal plan, 15 meal plan, 5 meal plan, or the Voluntary Meal Plan).
 The Meal Plan Change Request form is available online at Carleton College Dining Services.
 Another option is to purchase Schillers on the OneCard site, or from the Business Office or the Bookstore for use in Sayles Cafe or either dining hall.

 Can I have a car?

 Students with Northfield Option may maintain a motor vehicle in Northfield.
 The vehicle is considered an approved use vehicle under the present policy and you must contact the Security Services Office to obtain a permit.
 You are restricted from driving or parking on campus other than in the assigned parking lots.
-It should be noted that the City of Northfield has an ordinance requiring landlords to provide off-street parking for their tenants.

 Where will I be able to park if I rent an apartment or house in Northfield?

 Landlords are required to provide adequate parking for the residents of the house in a driveway or parking lot.
 Cars can not be parked on the street or on the lawns.
 Do not block neighborhood driveways at any time.
 Please encourage guests to drive cautiously and respectfully in the neighborhoods since there are frequently young children or elderly people living in close proximity.